ppdms/dotfiles/README.md

 secrets  # (runs the wrapper script, edits and backs up automatically)
 ```

-Backups are stored in `~/.config/nix/private/secrets/backups/`.
+Backups are stored in `~/.config/nix/private/secrets/backups/` as `.age` files, each containing the full decrypted secrets encrypted with your backup key only.

 ### Key Features

 - **On-demand decryption**: Secrets are decrypted only when needed, not at system activation
 - **TouchID integration**: Using `age-plugin-se` for Secure Enclave storage on macOS
+- **Dual SSH agent system**:
+  - Default agent (Secretive): For Secure Enclave keys stored in Secretive app
+  - SOPS agent: For SOPS-encrypted keys, used automatically for specific hosts
-- **Automatic SSH key management**: SSH wrapper automatically decrypts and loads keys for specific hosts
+- **Automatic SSH key management**: SSH wrapper detects configured hosts and auto-decrypts keys
-- **Confirmation on every use**: SSH agent requires explicit confirmation each time a key is used (like Secretive)
+- **Confirmation on every use**: SOPS agent requires explicit confirmation each time a key is used (like Secretive)
-- **Security-first**: Keys are removed from SSH agent immediately after use
+- **Security-first**: Keys persist in SOPS agent but require confirmation before each use

-### How It Works
+### How SSH Key Management Works

+The configuration uses two SSH agents:

+1. **Default SSH Agent (Secretive)**:
+   - Used for all hosts by default
-1. **Encryption**: Secrets are encrypted using age with a key stored in the Secure Enclave
+   - Keys stored in macOS Secure Enclave via Secretive app
-2. **SSH Wrapper**: Custom shell functions intercept SSH connections to specific hosts
-3. **Auto-decrypt**: When connecting to a configured host, the SSH key is decrypted (with TouchID prompt)
+   - Socket: `/Users/basil/Library/Containers/com.maxgoedjen.Secretive.SecretAgent/Data/socket.ssh`

+2. **SOPS SSH Agent**:
+   - Used automatically for specific configured hosts (e.g., `*.example.net`, `ansible-*`)
+   - Keys decrypted from SOPS secrets with TouchID prompt
+   - Socket: `~/.ssh/sops-agent.sock`
+   - Keys loaded with `-c` (confirm) flag for security

+**Workflow for SOPS-encrypted SSH keys:**

+1. **Pattern Detection**: SSH wrapper detects if hostname matches configured patterns
+2. **Auto-decrypt**: If match found, decrypts SSH key from secrets.yaml (TouchID prompt)
-4. **Temporary Loading**: Key is added to a separate SSH agent (`~/.ssh/sops-agent.sock`) with the `-c` (confirm) flag
+3. **Key Loading**: Adds key to SOPS agent with `-c` flag (requires confirmation on use)
+4. **Connection**: SSH connects using SOPS agent
-5. **Explicit Confirmation**: Each time the key is about to be used, SSH agent prompts for confirmation (system dialog)
+5. **Confirmation Dialog**: Each time key is about to be used, system dialog prompts for confirmation
-6. **Auto-cleanup**: Key is removed from agent immediately after SSH connection closes
+6. **Persistence**: Key remains in agent (no need to re-decrypt) but still requires confirmation for each use

 **Security Note**: The `-c` flag makes SSH agent require confirmation at the agent level (OpenSSH feature), similar to how Secretive works.
 This requires `theseal/ssh-askpass` to provide the confirmation dialog on macOS.
 The binary is called automatically by ssh-agent when needed (no background service required).
-See `public/scripts/README-ssh-agent-security.md` for details.

 **First-time setup**: After installing this configuration, reload your shell to get the required environment variables:
 ```bash